The brain

 Cranial nerves

 These are nerves that go from the brain and brain stem to the eyes, nose, ears, tongue, face and shoulders.
-They carry messages from these areas about sensations such as taste, smell, sight and hearing.
+Cranial nerves carry messages from these areas about sensations such as taste, smell, sight and hearing.
 They also carry messages to muscles that control eye and face movements, speech and swallowing.

 Pituitary gland